 When you start investing, you may incur expenses like broker or advisor fees or safe deposit box fees.
 You can deduct these as itemized deductions.
 Just be careful: You can only deduct up to the amount that you earn through your investments.
 So, if you had a bad year and didn’t earn anything, you cannot deduct these expenses.
 (However, you may be eligible for Capital Loss treatment.)

 Medical expenses are deductible as itemized deductions, but in a very limited way.
 You can only deduct the amount of medical expenses that exceed your AGI by 7.5 percent.
 For example, if your AGI was $50,000 and you spent $4,000 in medical expenses during the year, you could only deduct $250 ($50,000 * .075 = $3,750).
 Some qualifying medical expenses include: prescriptions, doctor’s fees/co-pays, insurance premiums, necessary surgery (not cosmetic), physical handicap costs, and transportation to a medical facility.
+You can also deduct 24 cents for every mile you drove for medical care.

 If you were generous during the tax year and gave money or property to your favorite charity, you can deduct these gifts as an itemized deduction.
 Tithing to your church is included in this deduction.
 Contributions to political campaigns or needy families are NOT included in this deduction.
 (You must donate to a qualified organization to claim the deduction).
 The deduction is only limited to 50 percent of your AGI for cash donations and 30 percent of your AGI for property donations.